|Home||Archived October 29, 2018||(i)|

 The study supports the Lower West Coast projects (SWFFS and C-43; p.49) as it (1) provides assessment tools that are a critical priority for making landscape level restoration decisions that favor one species or trophic level over another or that maximize biodiversity with an ecological system (p.49); spatially models the impacts of hydrologic targets on ecological conditions and the critical links between hydrology, water quality and ecological responses in southwest Florida (p.50); (3) models how hydrologic and water quality targets relate to the landscape-scale assemblages of habitats needed to support the area's fish and wildlife resources and particularly, the wide-ranging species (p.50); Geographic information system mapping for habitat database of hydrologic restoration contributions to listed species and the protection and enhancement of fish and wildlife value (p.50); and aids in the identification of key indicator of the desired ecological responses (p.51).
 Specifically, this study supports the following science plan information needs:

-Status: Models for the Eastern Oyster, Blue Crab, Sea Trout, Sea Grasses (Halodule and Thalassia), and a Freshwater Submerged Grass (Vallisneria) have been completed and are being used for alternative selection.
-The Eastern Oyster, Blue Crab, and Sea Trout models have been submitted to the IMS.
+Status: Models for the American Oyster, Blue Crab, Sea Trout, Sea Grasses (Halodule and Thalassia) , and a Freshwater Submerged Grass (Vallisneria) have been completed and are being peer-reviewed.
 A modeling and habitat evaluation application to aid decision support has been completed.
-Inland models have been coded and tested with surrogate hydrological data.
-Four models have been produced: wading birds (ibis and wood stork), amphibian communities, aquatic fauna communities, and large mammal connectivity and roadkill risk.
-Additional hydrologic input for inland alternative runs of the ecological models will be supplied by the SFWMD, but are still in preparation.
+Literature and modeling parameters for inland species and communities (wading birds, amphibians, aquatic fauna, and landscape metrics) are being synthesized.
+Runs of the coastal models under alternative scenarios are in progress.
+Additional hydrologic input for alternative runs of the ecological models will be supplied by the SFWMD, but are still in preparation.